 Lumineers are also veneers.
 But the way they are made and fitted is quite different.
 They are also made from different materials.
 Although they are still made from porcelain, Lumineer porcelain is stronger and more translucent.

-Because the porcelain is more translucent, it can create extremely natural-looking effects, mimicking the appearance of real teeth accurately.
+Because the porcelain is more translucent, it can create highly natural-looking effects, mimicking the appearance of natural teeth accurately.

 They can even be fitted over aging crowns and bridges, rejuvenating their appearance.
 Just like ordinary veneers, Lumineers cannot become stained or discolored.

-If you do decide to opt for Lumineers, the process is relatively quick, and you will only need a couple of appointments of approximately an hour each.
+If you decide to opt for Lumineers, the process is relatively quick, and you will only need a couple of appointments of approximately an hour each.
 During your first visit, you discuss your aims for treatment.
 The dentist, Dr. Umanoff, will examine your teeth to make sure Lumineers are appropriate for you.

 The next step is taking a detailed impression of your teeth.
 This involves photos and sometimes x-rays.
 All this information is sent to the dental laboratory that will make your Lumineers.
 That is it!
 There is no need for local anesthesia and no need for the dentist to reshape your teeth or to place temporary veneers.

-During your next visit, your Lumineers will be ready to try on and can be permanently bonded onto your teeth.
-The bonding process requires Dr. Umanoff or your local dentist to lightly etch your teeth.
+Your Lumineers will be ready to try on during your next visit and can be permanently bonded onto your teeth.
+The bonding process requires Dr. Umanoff or your local dentist to etch your teeth lightly.
 He slightly roughens the tooth surface, which creates a strong bond with the Lumineer.
 Now all you need to do is to enjoy your new smile.

 It’s also worth talking about the potential longevity of Lumineers.
-Some people who have this treatment have been enjoying their Lumineers for twenty years.
+Some people who have this treatment have enjoyed their Lumineers for twenty years.
 Although they are slightly more expensive than conventional dental veneers, they can be more cost-effective in the longer term.

 Not everybody is suitable for porcelain veneers, and Lumineers work best in specific situations.
 Now that you know a bit more about both these options, you can discuss them more fully with Dr. Umanoff or your nearby dentist.